ERejto/FPGA-Synth-project-portfolio/README.md

-# example-project-portfolio
+# FPGA Synth Project Portfolio

-An example final project portfolio for MicroPs
+Welcome to our final project portfolio!
+Click the link on the sidebar to visit our webpage.